Long Meg and Her Daughters

-Infra-red aerial photography has identified several Early Neolithic enclosures, including a so-called 'super henge' that seem to pre-date the Long Meg circle in the area.
-There is also the smaller kerbed burial mound of Little Meg close by.
+Infra-red aerial photography has identified several Early Neolithic enclosures.
+These include a so-called 'super henge', a possible cursus monument, and a henge similar to examples found near Millom to the far west of Cumbria.
+These appear to pre-date the stone circle, and its northern edge dips to avoid the lost ditch.
+There is also the smaller kerbed burial mound of Little Meg to the north.